 When Is a Dog Considered a Senior?

-The exact age of when a dog is considered a senior is size-dependent.
-Typically, small dog breeds have longer life spans and age at a slower rate than larger-sized breeds.
-To determine if your dog is a senior, use the following chart:
+Because the average dog lifespan tends to vary by breed size, what age a dog is considered a senior is size-dependent, too.
+Typically, small dog breeds have longer life spans and age at a slower rate than larger-sized breeds, so small dogs are considered seniors later in life than large dogs.

-While the above guidelines are useful for estimating your dog's "senior status," it's important to note that each dog ages at their own speed.
-Some are full of energy and enthusiasm well into their golden years while others show noticeable changes in their behavior and physical appearance.
-Many dogs thrive far beyond what charts indicate when provided quality care.
+When estimating your dog’s “senior status,” it’s important to remember that each dog ages at their own speed.
+Some are full of energy and enthusiasm well into their golden years, especially when provided quality care, while others show noticeable changes in their behavior and physical appearance.

 Signs Your Dog is Becoming a Senior